bettaibi/react-blocknote/README.md

 This approach minimizes the number of peer dependencies while maintaining an optimal package size.

+### React Version Compatibility

+React BlockNote supports both React 18 and React 19.
+The package is designed to work seamlessly with either version without any breaking changes.

+- **React 18**: Full support with all features
+- **React 19**: Full support with all features, including the latest React improvements

 ### Bundle Size Optimization

 For detailed information on how to optimize the bundle size and performance of React BlockNote in your application, please refer to our [Optimization Guide](./OPTIMIZATION.md).